Syllabus for all weeks#

 • Statement with and alias as for simplified handling of exceptions

-• More on string escape sequences and repr()
+• More on string escape sequences, repr() and strip()

 • Classes, templates for creating instances that share common attributes and methods.